 VPNs can do way more than allow you to watch Hulu from Europe.

-By hiding your IP address and encrypting your data, VPN softwares conceal your online identity, enabling you to surf the internet with added safeguards.
+By hiding your IP address and encrypting your data, VPN software conceals your online identity, enabling you to surf the internet with added safeguards.

 VPN is a must when using public Wi-Fi.
 That’s not to say that home users shouldn’t look into it: using VPNs prevents your internet service provider from accessing and selling your personal data.

 Be careful, however, as not all VPNs are created equal.
-Some softwares have (euphemism alert) questionable privacy policies and sell their users’ data.
+Some software has (euphemism alert) questionable privacy policies and sells their users’ data.